Psychological typologies

 Psychological typologies are classifications used by psychologists to describe the distinctions between people.
 The problem of finding the essential basis for the classification of psychological types—that is, the basis of determining a broader spectrum of derivative characteristics—is crucial in differential psychology.

 Historical background

 Logic of development of classification hypotheses in psychology

-The entire history of human studies from the system-classification position reveals itself as an arena of struggle of two opposite methodological directions, the goals of which were:
+The history of human studies from a system-classification perspective reveals a struggle between two opposing methodological approaches, each with distinct goals: